ocaml/dune/doc/dune-files.rst

 - ``(env <env>)`` sets the environment for a particular context.
 This is of higher precedence than the root ``env`` stanza in the workspace file.
-This field has the same options as the :ref:`dune-env` stanza.
+This field has the same options as the :doc:`/reference/files/dune/env` stanza.

 - ``(toolchain <findlib_toolchain>)`` sets a ``findlib`` toolchain for the context.